|

 While many Americans were focused on the Western frontier and expanding the nation, other Americans were attempting to perfect human society through a number of utopian communities.
 Plymouth Colony was founded as a utopian community (1620).
 The purity and fervor of the puritans proved hard to maintain.
 The Great Awakening of the 18th century provided a new religious impulse to the developing colonies.
-The utopian communities established in the United States echoed the Puritans in many ways with the desire to achieve heavan on earth.
+The utopian communities established in the United States echoed the Puritans in many ways with the desire to achieve heaven on earth.
 But there was also some very modern about the utopian communities.
 They were in fact in many ways an early experiment in socialism before the term was even coined.
-Curiously despite the American self image of rugged individualism, it was in America that Utopian experiments were persued with a notable idealism and moral fervor.
+Curiously despite the American self image of rugged individualism, it was in America that Utopian experiments were pursued with a notable idealism and moral fervor.
 There were some of these communities in Europe, such as New Lanark in Scotland.
-But the movement was no where in Europe persued with the vigor that was notable in America.
+But the movement was no where in Europe pursued with the vigor that was notable in America.
 And often the European movement (the Paris Commune and Fourierist Phalanxes) were more politically oriented than was the case in America.
-Some of these communities were founded in the 18th century, but the first half of the 19th century gave rise to the founding to quite a wide range of these comminities.
-Many of these communities were communistically organized with shared property and wealth.
+Some of these communities were founded in the 18th century, but the first half of the 19th century gave rise to the founding to quite a wide range of these communities.
+Many of these communities were communially organized with shared property and wealth.
 Despite some similarities, they were quite different in goals, methods and achievements.
 There were both religious-based and secular communities.
 There were quite a number of these Utopian communities.
 Perhaps the most successful, certainly the most enduring, were the Shakers.
 We note two unidentified girls who may be Shakers.
 Another important group was the Harmonists.
 Others were individual communities not connected with a larger movement.
 Perhaps the best known such community was the Oneida Community.
 Not all of these movements involved communal living.
-The Mormon's for example, had strong family foundation, although the family was not astandard one because of the polygamy.
+The Mormon's for example, had strong family foundation, although the family was not a standard one because of the polygamy.

 The Great Awakening of the 18th century provided a new religious impulse to the developing colonies.
-The utopian communities established in the United States echoed the Puritans in many ways with the desire to achieve heavan on earth.
+The utopian communities established in the United States echoed the Puritans in many ways with the desire to achieve heaven on earth.
 The Great Awakening is sometimes glossed over in surveys of American history.
 It should not be.
 The Great Awakening was a key phenomenon in the making of the American character.
 Early colonial America were separate and very different colonies.
 The Great Awakening swept over each of the 13 English colonies.
-It was their first common American experience, although it occurred at different times in different places and had its own destinct character in the different colonies.
-The first two colonies were founded by Angicans (Jamestwown--1609) and Puritans (Plymouth--1620).
-This was remarkable in that from the beginning both the establishe church and one of the most steadfast dissenters were part of America.
+It was their first common American experience, although it occurred at different times in different places and had its own distinct character in the different colonies.
+The first two colonies were founded by Anglicans (Jamestown--1609) and Puritans (Plymouth--1620).
+This was remarkable in that from the beginning both the established church and one of the most steadfast dissenters were part of America.
 But as settlers moved west and new settlers arrived with their own religious ideas, it became impossible to direct religious life as the Anglican had done with more success in England.
 Neither the Puritans are the Anglicans were able to successfully transplant the parish system to control religious life on the frontier.
-And this proved even more difficult with the arrival of the Scotts-Irish.
+And this proved even more difficult with the arrival of the Scots-Irish.

 But there was also some very modern about the utopian communities.
-They were in fact in many ways an early experiment in socialism before the term was even coined.
-Curiously despite the American self image of rugged individualism, it was in America that Utopian experiments were persued with a notable idealism and moral fervor.
+Many of these communities involved communal property.
+These were in fact in many ways an early experiment in socialism before the term was even coined.
+Curiously despite the American self image of rugged individualism, it was in America that Utopian experiments were pursued to a greater extent than any other and with a notable idealism and moral fervor.
+But the principles of socialism minus the compulsion o a Leninist secret police was put to the test and found wanting.

 There were some of these communities in Europe, such as New Lanark in Scotland.
-But the movement was no where in Europe persued with the vigor that was notable in America.
+But the movement was no where in Europe pursued with the vigor that was notable in America.
 And often the European movement (the Paris Commune and Fourierist Phalanxes) were more politically oriented than was the case in America.

 Some of these communities were founded in the 18th century, but the first half of the 19th century gave rise to the founding to quite a wide range of these communities.
-Many of these communities were communistically organized with shared property and wealth.
+Many of these communities were communally organized with shared property and wealth.
 Despite some similarities, they were quite different in goals, methods and achievements.
 There were both religious-based and secular communities.
 There were quite a number of these Utopian communities.
 Perhaps the most successful, certainly the most enduring, were the Shakers.
 We note two unidentified girls who may be Shakers.
 Another important group was the Harmonists.
 Others were individual communities not connected with a larger movement.
 Perhaps the best known such community was the Oneida Community.
 Not all of these movements involved communal living.
-The Mormon's for example, had strong family foundation, althoogh the family was not astandard one because of the polygamy.
+The Mormon's for example, had strong family foundation, although the family was not a standard one because of the polygamy.

 Perhaps the most successful, certainly the most enduring, were the Shakers.
 We note two unidentified girls who may be Shakers.